alxojy/rogue-like-textgame/README.md

 - 4 stones = A weapon with higher damage to fight all your enemies.

 ![](oop.gif)

+## Note

+This repo has been created to share our project and for future students taking this unit to get an idea on what the assignment is about.
+However, we do not condone the act of plagiarism so please do not copy.

 ## Plagiarism Notice

 Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy